 All students are required to select both a primary and secondary payment option with respect to amounts due to Aspen for tuition, fees and other expenses.
-The most common payment option for Aspen's students is personal funds or payment made on their behalf by an employer.
-The monthly payment plan represents approximately 70% of the payments that are made by students.
+The monthly payment plan represents approximately 69% of the payments that are made by students, making it the most common payment type.
 In instances where a student selects financial aid as the primary payment option, he or she often selects personal cash as the secondary option.
 If a student who has selected financial aid as his or her primary payment option withdraws prior to the end of a course but after the date that Aspen's institutional refund period has expired, the student will have incurred the obligation to pay the full cost of the course.
-If the withdrawal occurs before the date at which the student has earned 100% of his or her financial aid, Aspen will have to return all or a portion of the Title IV funds to the DOE and the student will owe Aspen all amounts incurred that are in excess of the amount of financial aid that the student earned and that Aspen is entitled to retain.
+If the withdrawal occurs before the date at which the student has earned 100% of his or her financial aid, Aspen may have to return all or a portion of the Title IV funds to the DOE and the student will owe Aspen all amounts incurred that are in excess of the amount of financial aid that the student earned, and that Aspen is entitled to retain.
 In this case, Aspen must collect the receivable using the student's second payment option.

 For accounts receivable from students, Aspen records an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of its students to make required payments, which includes the recovery of financial aid funds advanced to a student for amounts in excess of the student's cost of tuition and related fees.
-Aspen determines the adequacy of its allowance for doubtful accounts using a general reserve method based on an analysis of its historical bad debt experience, current economic trends, and the aging of the accounts receivable and student status.
-Aspen applies reserves to its receivables based upon an estimate of the risk presented by the age of the receivables and student status.
+Aspen determines the adequacy of its allowance for doubtful accounts using an allowance method based on an analysis of its historical bad debt experience, current economic trends, and the aging of the accounts receivable and each student's status.
+Aspen estimates the amounts to increase the allowance based upon the risk presented by the age of the receivables and student status.
 Aspen writes off accounts receivable balances at the time the balances are deemed uncollectible.
 Aspen continues to reflect accounts receivable with an offsetting allowance as long as management believes there is a reasonable possibility of collection.